Sunday, November 30, 2014

 This is the problem with the so-called sight seeing tours in China nowadays.
 The tour operators working in cohort with big manufacturing/marketing companies are only interested in promoting sales to boost their commissions.
 This "unethical practice" has caused tremendous resentment among foreign tourists!

-At night, the bird's nest feature was not very noticeable.
+At night, the bird's nest profile was not very noticeable.
 The non-stop changing of the LED lights are probably what draw the visitors.

 Friday, November 28, 2014